xcChinaxc/webapp-wiy-fridge/README.md

 ## Overview

-What's In Your Fridge is a web application that users can use to track the items in their homes - whether it be the refrigerator, deep freezer, or pantry.
+What's In Your Fridge is a web application that users can use to track the perishables in the home - whether it be the refrigerator, deep freezer, or pantry.

 <!-- ### The challenge